- What is the Triangle Area of North Carolina

 - It’s big and varied

 Each of the 3 towns has a large university.
 Chapel Hill is the home of the University of North Carolina (UNC), Duke University is in Durham and NC State is located in Raleigh.
 The 3 cities are about 30 minutes apart.
-Duke and UNC Have huge Medical Centers
+Duke University Hospital and UNC Health are huge, award winning hospital centers.

 The University of North Carolina is in Chapel Hill.
 Take a drive down Franklin Street in Chapel Hill with me.

-Durham is a large county with the population of around 250,000.
+Durham is a large county with a population of around 250,000.
 The school system is Durham County Public Schools.

 Hip part of the Triangle now